Aliases for SLC1A2 Gene

 GeneCards Summary for SLC1A2 Gene

 SLC1A2 (Solute Carrier Family 1 Member 2) is a Protein Coding gene.
-Diseases associated with SLC1A2 include Epileptic Encephalopathy, Early Infantile, 41 and Undetermined Early-Onset Epileptic Encephalopathy.
-Among its related pathways are Amyotrophic lateral sclerosis (ALS) and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with SLC1A2 include Developmental And Epileptic Encephalopathy 41 and Undetermined Early-Onset Epileptic Encephalopathy.
+Among its related pathways are Neurotransmitter uptake and Metabolism In Glial Cells and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include L-glutamate transmembrane transporter activity and glutamate:sodium symporter activity.
 An important paralog of this gene is SLC1A3.

 Sodium-dependent, high-affinity amino acid transporter that mediates the uptake of L-glutamate and also L-aspartate and D-aspartate (PubMed:7521911, PubMed:14506254, PubMed:15265858, PubMed:26690923).
 Functions as a symporter that transports one amino acid molecule together with two or three Na(+) ions and one proton, in parallel with the counter-transport of one K(+) ion (PubMed:14506254).
 Mediates Cl(-) flux that is not coupled to amino acid transport; this avoids the accumulation of negative charges due to aspartate and Na(+) symport (PubMed:14506254).
 Essential for the rapid removal of released glutamate from the synaptic cleft, and for terminating the postsynaptic action of glutamate (By similarity).